 -Vocabulary and use of 2nd tier vocabulary in all subject areas

 -Skills based learning

 Long Term Overview

-Our Long Term Overview shows coverage of Curriculum 2014 across all phases over a two year rolling cycle.
+To ensure our curriculum maintains relevance to our pupils, teachers review and update the curriculum regularly.
+Our Long Term Overview shows coverage of The National Curriculum across Key Stage 1 and 2 over a two year rolling cycle.

 Medium Term Planning

 Medium Term Plans show coverage of all subjects, with a key driver shown to be the focus of each topic plan.

 Below you will find copies of our archived medium term planning.

 We believe in providing children with first hand engaging experiences both in and out of school to supplement and extend in-class learning.